henripar/free-for-dev/README.md

   * [Google Meet](https://meet.google.com/) — Use Google Meet for your business's online video meeting needs.
 Meet provides secure, easy-to-join online meetings.
   * [MarkUp](https://www.markup.io/) — MarkUp lets you collect feedback directly on top of your websites, PDFs and images.
   * [meet.jit.si](https://meet.jit.si/) — One click video conversations, screen sharing, for free
+  * [/meet for Slack](https://meetslack.com) - Start Google Meetings directly from Slack by using /meet in any channel, group or DM.
+Free without any limitations.
   * [Microsoft Teams](https://products.office.com/microsoft-teams/free) — Microsoft Teams is a chat-based digital hub that brings conversations, content, and apps together in one place all from a single experience.
 Free for up to 500k users.
   * [Miro](https://miro.com/) - Scalable, secure, cross-device and enterprise-ready team collaboration whiteboard for distributed teams.
 With freemium plan.
   * [Notion](https://www.notion.so/) - Notion is a note-taking and collaboration application with markdown support that also integrates tasks, wikis, and databases.
 The company describes the app as an all-in-one workspace for note-taking, project management and task management.
 In addition to cross-platform apps, it can be accessed via most web browsers.